 Pests or other contaminants blocking your ductwork could cause warm or drafty areas.
 You could also have leaks in your ducts or your insulation.
 Have your ductwork cleaned and inspect your insulation for gaps regularly.

-Wood Air Conditioning, Inc. can help you install, maintain, and repair a variety of indoor air quality and HVAC equipment.
+Wood Air Conditioning & Plumbing, Inc. can help you install, maintain, and repair a variety of indoor air quality and HVAC equipment.
 Call us anytime at 903-285-6550 for excellent service in the Mt.
 Pleasant area.

 Image provided by Shutterstock